Scodeq65/what-happens-when/README.rst

      ``PATCH``, ``DELETE``, ``CONNECT``, ``OPTIONS``, or ``TRACE``).
 In the case of a URL entered directly into the address bar, this will be ``GET``.
    * Domain, in this case - google.com.
+   # What does GET request does?
+   A GET request is a type of HTTP request method used to retrieve data from a server.
+When you type a URL into your browser and press Enter, the browser sends a GET request to the server to fetch the specified resource (e.g., a web page or API data).
+The server processes this request and returns the requested data, usually in the form of an HTML page, which the browser then renders for you to view.
    * Requested path/page, in this case - / (as no specific path/page was
      requested, / is the default path).
 * The server verifies that there is a Virtual Host configured on the server